-You may be lucky enough to meet wild turkey during your visit in the park.
-Originally from Southeastern United States, Southern Ontario and Mexico, the wild turkey now occupies a vast territory.
+You may be lucky enough to meet a wild turkey during your visit to the park.
+Originally from Southeastern United States, Southern Ontario and Mexico, the wild turkey now occupies a vast territory and arrived in the park by themselves.
 Its bare-headed skin is blue or purple in both sexes.
 The color of their plumage is greenish-bronze with coppery and golden highlights.

 Wild turkeys live in forests and in marshy areas.
 They sleep in trees above water to avoid attacks from predators.